Biography

 Professor Hanna previously led the launch of Generation – the global youth employment non-profit founded by McKinsey – in his hometown of Jacksonville, advised senior officials at the White House and U.S. Department of Veterans Affairs’ suicide prevention task force as a senior associate at McKinsey, served in the U.S. Department of Justice and the Vice President’s Office at the White House, and founded an education NGO called IGNITE Peer Mentoring whose curriculum has been used by 100+ schools around the world.
 He was chosen by the U.S. State Department as one of two American delegates to UNESCO’s biennial forum on youth issues in Paris, and subsequently served as an advisor to the U.S. Commission to UNESCO on youth development and engagement.

-Professor Hanna earned his MBA with honors as an Arjay Miller Scholar at Stanford Graduate School of Business, where he was a Knight-Hennessy Scholar and was faculty-selected as one of five Siebel Scholars in his class on the basis of academics and leadership.
+Professor Hanna earned his MBA with honors as an Arjay Miller Scholar at Stanford Graduate School of Business, where he was a Knight-Hennessy Scholar and was faculty-selected as one of five Siebel Scholars in his class on the basis of academic performance and leadership.
 He received a J.D. with honors from Harvard Law School, where he was an editor of the Harvard Law Review, a student leader in Harvard Defenders and the Harvard African Law Association, and recipient of the Irving Oberman Memorial Prize for Law & Social Change.
 And he earned an A.B. with highest distinction from Duke University, where he was a Robertson Scholar, Senior Class President, and the faculty-selected recipient of the Terry Sanford Leadership Award.
 Professor Hanna has been named to the Forbes 30 Under 30 List, and his work has been featured in the BBC, PBS, Fast CompanyForbesFinancial Times, and more.

 Research Interests